DannyVogel/nuxt_gameState/README.md

 ## To Do

+- Add to list error handling and toasts
 - Complete logged out homepage
-- Refactor and include game list filters
+- Include game list filters in games to play
+- Redesign login/logged in modal (use slideover?)
 - Paginate search results
 - Pagination for games in lists
 - Include videos in game details